DanielStoi/short-projects/README.md

 ### tic tac toe
 * can change how much consecutive X's or O's to win
 * can change board size
-* no proper UI, instead text
+* no proper UI, instead text based

 ### maths operation sorting program generator
 * generates a C program that is capable of sorting integers greater or equal to 1, through only math operations(mod,divide,multiply,plus,minus), without any if, while statement or any other conditional operators.
 Based off a UNSW challenge exercise.